How the American Bald Eagle Became Our Nation’s Emblem

 The American bald eagle was chosen as a symbol for this country in 1782.
 At that time, the American bald eagle was placed on the seal of our country.
 In addition to appearing on the one-dollar bill, the American bald eagle symbol can also be seen on the president’s flag, placed on military insignia, and as part of the House of Representatives mace.

+Before it was adopted by the highest office in the land, the bald eagle as a symbol had much simpler origins.
 The American bald eagle saw its first appearance on the Massachusetts copper cent back in 1776.
 Since then, it has appeared on many U.S. coins, including the quarter, silver dollar, and half dollar.

 Even though the American bald eagle was used as a symbol in America since 1776, it wasn’t until 1782 that the Second Continental Congress selected this bird as the nation’s representative symbol.
+It was, of course, a much more regal selection than Ben Franklin’s suggestion of a chicken.

 Why Was This Symbol Chosen?

 The American bald eagle was chosen as the nation’s symbol for what this bird represents.
-Eagles have long been known to represent courage, strength, freedom, and immortality for generations.
+Eagles have long been known to represent courage, strength, freedom and immortality for generations.
 The American bald eagle was specifically selected as the primary U.S. symbol due to it being the only eagle indigenous solely to North America.

 Show Your American Pride by Wearing Patriotic Bald Eagle Shirts